Dr-G/jekyll-now/_posts/One-Step-Beyond-Hello-World.md

 Okay, but that directory path doesn't register on Mac, so then I have to go to the internet again and try to search to find out how to properly specify a filepath on Mac.

-#### But first: Decide why I should bother learning this in Python when I already know some Bash
+#### But first: Decide why I should bother learning this in Python when I already know some bash

-Then I thought about how I already knew some of these types of commands in bash, so why would I bother to try to do it "blind" in Python when I already know Bash?
-Well searching "Python vs Bash" led me to a blog post talking about how you can do all the same things you do in Bash in Python but mostly better, and so then I decided okay, I should learn how to do this stuff in Python even if I already know how to do it (faster) in Bash.
+Then I thought about how I already knew some of these types of commands in bash, so why would I bother to try to do it "blind" in Python when I already know bash?
+Well searching "Python vs bash" led me to a blog post talking about how you can do all the same things you do in bash in Python but mostly better, and so then I decided okay, I should learn how to do this stuff in Python even if I already know how to do it (faster) in bash.

-#### Decide to stick with Python over Bash!
+#### Decide to stick with Python over bash!

 After more searching, I figured out how to specify a filepath on Mac.